 Leadership and Global Development

-Despite unprecedented increases in global wealth a large share of the world’s population still lives in abject poverty.
-Understanding and promoting economic, social, and political equality is one of the primary challenges for the world in the twenty-first century.
-This course seeks to train students to become participants and leaders in global debates about development, poverty and inequality.
+Despite unprecedented increases in global wealth, a large share of the world’s population still lives in abject poverty.
+Addressing economic, social, and political inequality is one of the primary challenges for the world in the 21st century.

-This course is interdisciplinary and will prepare high school students for college level studies in policy and the social science at Brown, or elsewhere.
-In addition this course will encourage students to develop a critical understanding of development and prepare student for reflexive engagement in international volunteer, leadership or opportunities at home or abroad.
+This course is interdisciplinary, preparing high school students for college level courses in the social sciences.
+In addition, this course will help prepare students for reflexive engagement in service, volunteer or leadership opportunities at home or abroad.